Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 ## Wrap Up (10 min)

-1. **Role Play Exercise:** -- A Mini Practice Interview
+1. **Role Play Exercise** - A Mini Practice Interview
 - Pair up.
-- For 3 to 5 minutes in each role, take turns playing (a) a Hiring Manager, then (b) a Candidate for an iOS developer position.
+For 3 to 5 minutes in each role, take turns playing (a) a Hiring Manager, then (b) a Candidate for an iOS developer position.
 - As the Hiring Manager, ask your Candidate to answer each of the questions from the Initial Exercise above.

 2. Complete Challenges